solomonj2k12/Web_Store/README.md

 - They are appropriately sized and colour scheme is simple and readable

 3. layout
-- layout is repsonsive across all elements thanks to bootstrap
+- layout is responsive across all elements thanks to bootstrap

 4. Mobile and browser testing
 - I tested the application on the smaller screen devices and tablets, the application performs the same but layout may be different due to smaller      screen and i achieved this by the responsive design of bootstrap. i also performed all the test i stated above on mobile and tablet and i got the     same results